vise890/travel_photography.presentation/presenter_notes.md

 - That stunning view made me remember that I live by the Alps...thy're just an hour away
   - there are places worth visiting back home too
   - places I take for granted while I'm there

+  *So I think that travel can make you re-evaluate what you have back home*

 - WHY:
 - while you're travelling, and especially when you're carrying a camera